AlisAquilae/Academia/content/Notes/Lecture Notes/Hydrogeology/Hydrogeology Lecture 3.md

 ---
 # River Plains
 River plains in lowland areas: braided rivers.
 In braided rivers, we see different routes being taken by the water due to sedimentation.
 This creates the braided pattern.
 This creates a lot of erosion and sedimentation.

+Typical for braided rivers: very coarse materials, poorly sorted, very complex geological formations (heterogeneous), which impacts groundwater flow by causing local differences in the speed of flow.

+As for meandering systems.
+Relatively fine sediments.
+Flow velocity is lower, capacity of sediment transport is less.